-- implement and maintain change control processes for Facilities, Systems and Devices in line with applicable security best practices to reduce security-related risks with respect to implemented significant changes; and - (b) ensure that adequate testing of any change is completed before the change is put into production.
+- 13. The Contractor must: - (a) implement and maintain change control processes for Facilities, Systems and Devices in line with applicable security best practices to reduce security-related risks with respect to implemented significant changes; and - (b) ensure that adequate testing of any change is completed before the change is put into production.